Pipeline YAML Reference#

 The items are evaluated from the top of the list and the value of the first item

-condition is evaluated as true will be set as the priority for the
+condition is evaluated as true will be set as top priority for the

 given job.

-If non of the conditions is evaluated as true, the default job priority will be set.
+If none of the conditions are evaluated as true, the default job priority will be set.

 The following pipeline illustrates the use of the priority